 On leaving Mono Lake, my route north towards Sonora Pass carried me through the town of Bridgeport.
 Northeast of the town is a large shallow lake called Bridgeport Reservoir.
 I’d read I might find interesting birds there.
 Driving north past the eastern shoreline, very little in the way of floating birds could be seen.
 Near … Read more

 Later this week I plan to drive north to visit friends and chase birds in the Eastern Sierras.
 I always enjoy travel to the region, in no small part because of the spectacular scenery.
 I’ve done some studying about the geology of the area and I’d like to share it with you.
 Driving north on US-395 … Read more

 I had a big day taking pictures this day.
 It began when I reached Mono Lake’s western edge.
-I saw a flycatcher that flew off before I got my camera ready, but I noticed Cassin’s Finches feeding on a large tree near to the parking area.
+I saw a flycatcher that flew off before I got my camera ready, but I noticed Cassin’s Finches feeding on a towering elm tree near to the parking area.
 Lots of finches were in this tree.
-As I collected images, I discovered that many … Read more
+As I … Read more